jcsequeira/Projecto-UPskill/README.md

 How to start the App:

-- Open the project in IntelliJ and reload maven pom.
+- Open the project in IntelliJ, select the Liberica JDK 17.0.11 and reload maven pom.
 - Run ExplorArtApp/src/main/java/ExplorArtApp.java.
 - On first, run db is empty, you can create your own data using the app or import from ArtsyAPI.
 - To Import data from Artsy API, Menu Admin->Importar Dados da Arsty API.